 The average cost of flood insurance in the United States is $700 per year.
 Flood insurance helps protect you from financial devastation if your home and possessions are damaged by flooding.
 According to floodsmart.gov, one inch of water can cause $25,000 in water damage to your home.
-Flood coverage is generally excluded from most home insurance policies.
+Many homeowners don’t realize that flood coverage is generally excluded from home insurance policies.
 To obtain coverage, you typically need to purchase a separate policy.

-The Federal Emergency Management Agency (FEMA) reports that, between 1996 and 2019, 99% of U.S. counties were affected by at least one flooding event.
+The Federal Emergency Management Agency (FEMA) reports that, between 1996 and 2019, 99% of U.S. counties were affected by at least one flooding event, meaning that floods are a relatively common natural disaster.
 Yet many homeowners still do not consider flooding to be a significant risk unless they live in a designated high-risk area.
 Understanding the cost of flood insurance may help you to decide if purchasing a policy is right for you.

 - Flood insurance costs an average of $700 per year, according to FEMA.

 - A new rating program, called Risk Rating 2.0, is coming to FEMA policies in October 2021 and is designed to more accurately rate a building’s flood risk.

 - There are ways to lower the cost of your flood insurance, including elevating your property, installing floor drains and increasing your deductible.

 The average U.S. homeowner pays $700 per year for a flood insurance policy.
 However, like other forms of insurance, your premium will vary based on your individual rating factors.
 While the best way to know how much your flood insurance will cost is to get a quote, understanding the factors that determine your premium might help you to control your premium as much as possible.

 If you have a mortgage or other type of home loan, your lender will require you to buy a flood insurance policy if your home is in a flood zone.
 Flood policies are generally required to be paid in full, either by you directly or out of your mortgage’s escrow account.